PSulf/visualization/02_activities/assignments/assignment_3.md

 # Total Phosphorus (TP) — a key driver of eutrophication.
 I wanted to add Total Nitrogen as well, but the data was only up to 2015, therefore thought to visualize TP and Chl-a, which are directly related parameters for eutrophication

 # Chlorophyll-a (Chl-a) — a biological indicator of algal growth.
 These two metrics are well-established indicators of lake productivity and eutrophic conditions, making them ideal for this analysis.

+# Excel was chosen to showcase how even basic tools can be used for scientific communication and stakeholder engagement.
+This complements the Python workflow and strengthens reproducibility across platforms.

     > What ‘underwater labour’ contributed to your final data visualization product?